poppadum/dynquee/README.md

 - one of:
     - a Raspberry [Pi 4B][pi4] or [Pi 400][pi400] with a second display connected to the Pi's second HDMI port
     - a PC with dual video outputs and two displays
-    - a separate device with a connected display: an older Pi or [Pi Zero][pi-zero] should be ideal
+    - a separate device with a connected display: an older Pi or [Pi Zero W][pi-zero] should be ideal

 I have tested *dynquee* running on a different device on the same network as the Recalbox machine.
 It works fine but needs a few config file changes: see [Running *dynquee* on a different device][install-different-device].